GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Probabilistic Formulation

 \subsection{Inertial Factor}

 The measurements involved in the inertial factor consist of the biased, noisy linear acceleration and angular velocity of the platform.
-As the accelerometer operates near the Earth's surface, the linear acceleration measurement also contains the gravity component, as is listed below:
+As the accelerometer operates near the Earth's surface, the linear acceleration measurement also contains the gravity component.
+The Coriolis and centrifugal forces due to Earth's rotation are ignored in the IMU's formulation considering the noisy measurement of the low-cost IMU.
+Thus the inertial measurement can be modelled as